 The Hamburg Center of NeuroScience (HCNS) constitutes a network of neuroscientific activites in Hamburg from the molecular level to clinical research.
 It provides numerous interfaces between institutes, faculties, and universities in Hamburg.

 The main mission of the HCNS is promoting and facilitating large collaborative research projects.
-Current examples are Sonderforschungsbereich 936 ( SFB 936 ) in systems neuroscience, the research group 2419 ( FOR 2419 ) the focus program 1665 ( SPP 1665 ), as well as several granted DFG, BMBF, and EU projects like TENSION , NETS , WAKE-UP , IMAGEN .
+Current examples are Collaborative Research Center 936 ( SFB 936 ) in systems neuroscience, Collaborative Research Center TRR 169 ( CML ), the research group 2419 ( FOR 2419 ) the focus program 1665 ( SPP 1665 ), as well as several granted DFG, BMBF, and EU projects like euSSN , TENSION , NETS , WAKE-UP , IMAGEN .
 A second goal of equal importance is optimizing student training and career development of researchers in the neurosciences.

-The HCNS comprises more then 400 scientists and doctoral students of 27 institutes and clinical departments of the UKE , the University of Hamburg and the Helmut-Schmidt University .
+The HCNS comprises more then 400 scientists and doctoral students of 31 institutes and clinical departments of the UKE , the University of Hamburg and the Helmut-Schmidt University .
 The HCNS follows the general philosophy that modern neuroscientific methods make it possible to understand normal and pathological function of the brain and, by understanding disease mechanisms, develop novel and more effective treatments for diseases.
-The main topics in the HCNS are neuronal plasticity, learning and memory, regeneration of the nervous system, neuroscience of emotion and cognition, mechanisms of neurodegeneration, mechanisms of signal transmission and communication in the brain from the molecular to the systems level, molecular basis, diagnostics and therapy of neurological and psychiatric disease.
-Significant innovations and landmark results have been discovered by members of the HCNS in the past and are now systematically pursued.